saikrishna-prathapaneni/LowDINO/README.md

 'mobilenetv2_100':640 <br>
 'resnet5m':512 <br>

-Other Hyperparameters that can be tuned and passed
+Other Hyperparameters that can be tuned for the both models

 -b or --batch-size: an integer indicating the batch size (default: 1024) <br>
 -l or --logging-freq: an integer indicating the frequency of logging (default: 1)<br>